yuliyantsvetkov/mariadb-docker-compose/README.md

 # mariadb-docker-compose

-MariaDB standalone container for docker-compose limited for small VPS instances
+MariaDB standalone container for docker-compose with resource limitation for small VM instances